 - Unsupported - This row element isn't supported for migration by the tool and may need to be migrated manually after the tool exits.

 Extend policy coverage to other Microsoft locations. - You can extend your current Symantec policies to other Microsoft locations in addition to the original scope of the policy.

 For example, a Purview DLP policy that's scoped to email can be extended to SharePoint, OneDrive, Teams, and Endpoint Devices.

 The migration assistant will auto-create a new policy based on the original policy with all supported rules for that given workload.
 One or more rules may be dropped if not supported for a given workload.

-For example: Email subject is condition may be dropped while extending an email (Exchange) DLP policy to OneDrive.
+For example, the Email subject is condition may be dropped while extending an email (Exchange) DLP policy to OneDrive.

 Editing a row element - When editing one or more row elements, you'll be navigated to an Edit screen with more details about that row element.
-If there’s any issue, it will be reported by a yellow banner at the top of the screen.
-You may need to make changes to the content in the editable sections, and those changes will be incorporated at the time of migration.
+If there are any issues, they will be reported via a yellow banner at the top of the screen.
+You may need to make changes to the content in the editable sections.
+Those changes will then be incorporated at the time of migration.
 Once you resolve the issues in the content, the yellow banner will disappear.

-Use existing SITs from tenant to auto replace current SIT.
+Use existing SITs from tenant to automatically replace the current SIT.
 You may choose to replace the current SIT (which is being edited) with another SIT from your tenant.